rootstrap/blog/content/Testing in Django - Basics - useful tools and good practices.md

-# Testing in Django and Django REST - Basics, Useful tools and good practices
+# Testing in Django & Django REST - Basics, Useful Tools, & Good Practices

 If you are a developer, you already know how important is to test in any software project.
 More specifically, automatic testing helps you to corroborate your coding and see in a fast way that your program does what you want it to do.
 Also helps you to corroborate that the new changes in your code, didn't break the previous functionalities.